The Netter Center is currently operating remotely. Please contact firstname.lastname@example.org for general inquiries.

 Moelis Access Science Fellows and ABCS

 Moelis Access Science (MAS) is anchored by STEM Academically Based Community Service (ABCS) courses, which integrate service with research, teaching, and learning.
 ABCS courses involve hands-on, real-world problem solving and help students become active, participating citizens of a democratic society.
-In the 2015-16 academic year, approximately a dozen different ABCS courses in STEM disciplines were offered.
+Approximately a dozen different ABCS courses in STEM disciplines are offered every year.

 MAS fellows support school-day and after-school STEM instruction at University-Assisted Community Schools.
 During the school-day, MAS fellows partner with K-12 STEM teachers by co-developing and facilitating hands-on, inquiry-based activities, labs, and lessons.
 MAS fellows teach a range of subjects, which includes biology, chemistry, computer science, engineering, environmental science, and math.
 Each subject is led by Curriculum Chairs, who are graduate-level or senior undergraduate students that can advise MAS fellows on teaching and learning.
 Approximately 150 Fellows are involved with MAS annually.

 Moelis Access Science works to reinforce and make effective the core structure of existing STEM curricula in K-12 classrooms.
 The School District of Philadelphia has adopted local and state standards, and its schools select STEM materials from approved curriculum and textbooks.
 Moelis Access Science works with teachers to make the best use of these resources and helps teachers take advantage of supplemental resources to support inquiry-based learning.
 Implementing the School District’s core curricula in particular, and high quality science education in general, poses a number of significant challenges.
 The needs which Moelis Access Science has identified and seeks to address include:

 - Professional development for teachers in both content areas and instructional strategies.